UK Council for Psychotherapy

 Responding To Our Fears Of Closeness, Intimacy Intimacy in the relationship, intimacy in the marriage may have dwindled.
 Our relationship may have become stuck, stale.
 So we can continue to avoid intimacy, keep a safe distance, sustain our fear of intimacy, and we may end up:

-• Acting naively - as if don't know things, so we won't be threatened in order to get our way
+• Acting naively - as if we don't know things, so we won't be threatened in order to get our way

 • Being dismissive, downplaying the importance of intimacy, demonstrating "Nothing bothers me", compulsively self-reliant